apache/incubator-retired-slider/app-packages/tomcat/README.md

 Basic instructions on using the Apache Tomcat app-package.

+## Build

+Check out the appropriate branch of slider, and build the project, providing the necessary profile activation for the Tomcat app package.
+You probably also want to skip tests.
+This will place zip file in `app-packages/tomcat/target` that will be used later.

+`mvn clean package -DskipTests -Ptomcat-app-package`

 ## Installation

 The Tomcat application package is distributed as a zip archive.